 Southeast Rural Community Assistance Project – The County works with SE/RCAP to assist low- to moderate-income families with public water and sewer tap fees, hook-ups to public water and sewer, wells, septics, and plumbing repairs.

-How to Apply for Housing Assistance:
+How to Apply for Housing Programs: